aws-samples/busy-engineers-document-bucket/instructions/docs/getting-started.md

 # Getting Started

-These instructions will help you get started with the workshop and to bootstrap to your environment.
+These instructions will help you get started with the workshop and to bootstrap your environment.

 ## Background